 If you don't know how to create a PDF file, you may want to check the Free PDF Converters, Editors and Printer Drivers page to get the necessary software and tools to let you do this.
 Another way is to use one of the wordprocessing software listed on the Free Word Processors and Office Suites page that allow you to directly save your document as a PDF file.

 In addition, this tutorial assumes that you already know how to use Dreamweaver, and so I'll gloss over things that I assume you already know.
-If you are not familiar with Dreamweaver, please see Dreamweaver CS4 Tutorial for a step-by-step guide.
-If you don't even have a website, and are just exploring the possibility of one, you may want to read the The Beginner's A-Z Guide to Making/Creating Your Own Website to start with.
+If you are not familiar with Dreamweaver, please see my Dreamweaver Tutorial for a step-by-step guide.
+If you don't even have a website, and are just exploring the possibility of one, you may want to read the How to Make / Create a Website: The Beginner's A-Z Guide to start with.

 PDF files can be useful if you want to publish an electronic book (or ebook) on your website.
 I notice that some authors who have published (paper) books provide an electronic version of those books on their site (whether the whole book or parts of it).
 These are legitimate uses of the PDF format for your site.